 Programs and Courses

-The B.A. program provides students with a broad background in the methods, theories, and research findings of various fields within psychology – for example, physiological psychology, psychopathology, behavior modification, psychological testing, industrial-organizational psychology, cognition and memory, human development, and the history of psychology.
+The BA program provides students with a broad background in the methods, theories, and research findings of various fields within psychology – for example, neuroscience, clinical psychology, social psychology, behavior modification, health psychology, industrial-organizational psychology, cognition and memory, human development, and the history of psychology.